quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-webpack.md

 If you already have `extendWebpack (cfg)`, then just integrate the `cfg.plugins.push` part appropriately.

 Also note, the `to` parameter is empty.
-It already knows your destinatin path via webpack.
+It already knows your destination path via Webpack.
 This is the `root`.
 If you add a path, it will be based on the destination.
 You may have also noticed that the parameter to `CopyWebpackPlugin` is an array of objects.
 You can add multiple files here, one object for each file.

 ## Inspecting Webpack Config
 Quasar CLI offers a useful command for this: